BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

   - Loading blueprints from the `MCM_blueprint.json`;
 - Settings validation:
   - Loading settings from a JSON file (+ e.g., switching between profiles);
-  - Setting values programmatically through the API (TODO, effectively same as below);
+  - Setting values programmatically through the API;
-  - Processing user input from the UI (TODO, effectively same as above);
+  - Processing user input from the UI.

 >• Settings not present in the blueprint will be removed from the settings JSON file;